 For instance, one search engine report states that 1.3 million visitors per month search for the term “Best Buy.”
-This same report states that the term “electronics” is searched for by 1.1 visitors per month.
+This same report states that the term “electronics” is searched for by 1.1 million visitors per month.
 The obvious choice in this scenario is for Best Buy to optimize for their own brand name first and the word “electronics” second.

 But, take a competitor such as Fry’s Electronics.
 Approximately 95,000 visitors search for the term “Fry’s” every month, far short of those who search for “electronics”.
 Does this mean Fry’s Electronics (a partner with Outpost.com) should optimize for “electronics” first and Fry’s (and/or Outpost.com) second?

 Sony, with 450,000 searches per month for the word “sony”, has managed to grab the number one spot for its brand name and the generic word “electronics”.
 A search of the Sony homepage source code will reveal that this page is optimized for both words, “Sony” and “electronics.”
 By optimizing for both words Sony has grabbed a lot of traffic neglected by Best Buy and perhaps even exceeds Best Buys traffic in doing this.